-The majority of our coal is sold at the mine where title and risk of loss transfer to the customer as coal is loaded into the railcar or truck.
+Much of our coal is sold at the mine where title and risk of loss transfer to the customer as coal is loaded into the railcar or truck.
 Customers are responsible for transportation - typically using third party carriers.
 There are some agreements where we retain responsibility for the coal during delivery to the customer site or intermediate terminal.
 Our international coal usually changes title and risk of loss as coal is loaded on an ocean vessel.
-We or our agent contracts for transportation services to the ocean loading port.
+We, or our agent, contracts for transportation services to the ocean loading port.
 On rare occasion, we might retain title to the coal to the ocean delivery port.

 We seek to establish long-term relationships with customers through exemplary customer service while operating safe and environmentally responsible mines.
-We shipped to 35 states and 23 countries.
-During the year, we supplied coal to 93 domestic and 33 foreign customers.
-In 2017, approximately 93% of our coal sales volume was sold as a thermal product with the remaining 7% as metallurgical.
+In 2018, we shipped to 32 states and 19 countries.
+During the year, we supplied coal to 97 domestic and 37 foreign customers.
+In 2018, approximately 92% of our coal sales volume was sold as a thermal product with the remaining 8% as metallurgical.
+However, due to the significantly higher selling price of our metallurgical coal, our metallurgical segment contributed 42% of our sales revenue in 2018.

-Coal was used to produce approximately 30% of the electric power generated in the U.S. in 2017 based on preliminary data from the Energy Information Administration (EIA.)
-The coal we produced fueled approximately 4% of the electricity produced in the U.S. in 2017.
-We also exported 8% of our production to customers outside the U.S. in 2017.
+Coal was used to produce approximately 27% of the electric power generated in the U.S. in 2018 based on preliminary data from the Energy Information Administration (EIA.)
+The coal we produced fueled approximately 4% of the electricity produced in the U.S. in 2018.
+We also exported 6% of our thermal coal production to customers outside the U.S. in 2018.

-We rank among the largest metallurgical coal producers in the U.S. Based on internal estimates, we produced close to 10% of total U.S. metallurgical coal in 2017.
-Our metallurgical coal was sold to 6 domestic customers and shipped to 18 international destinations in 2017.
+We rank among the largest metallurgical coal producers in the U.S. Based on internal estimates, we produced around 8% of total U.S. metallurgical coal in 2018.
+Our metallurgical coal was sold to 7 domestic customers and shipped to 18 international destinations in 2018.

 We operate in a very competitive environment.
 We compete with domestic and international coal producers, traders or brokers as well as producers of other energy sources including natural gas, renewables and nuclear, as well as other non-coal based forms of steel production.
-We compete with other coal producers and traders/brokers using price, coal quality, transportation, optionality, customer administration, reputation and reliability.
+We compete using price, coal quality, transportation, optionality, customer administration, reputation and reliability.

 Coal demand and coal prices are tied to coal consumption patterns which are influenced by many uncontrollable factors.
 For power generation, the price of coal is affected by the relative supply and demand of competitive coal, transportation, availability and price of other non-coal forms of power production (particularly, natural gas), regulatory limits on using coal, taxes, the weather and economic conditions.
-For metallurgical coal, the price of coal is affected by the supply, demand and price of competitive coal, transportation, the price of steel, demand for steel, as well as regulations, taxes, and economic conditions.
+For metallurgical coal, the price of coal is affected by the supply, demand and price of competitive coal, transportation, the price of steel, demand for steel, as well as regulations, taxes and economic conditions.